bhisaac/5eFP/5eFP-SRD.md

 ## Eldritch Weapon

 You learn a ritual that creates or removes a magical bond between yourself and one weapon or one shield.
 You complete the ritual during a rest.
 The bonded item must be within 1 square of you throughout the ritual, after which you touch the item and forge or remove the bond.
+You can remove a bond and forge a new bond during the same ritual.
 An eldritch weapon gains the following features.

 - Your eldritch weapon cannot be disarmed while you have it equipped unless you are incapacitated.
 - Your eldritch weapon does not deplete.